nirae/KFS/README.md

 - Some basic code to print some stuff on the screen
 - A basic "Hello world" kernel

-**Bonus ideas**
+**Bonus**

-- Add scroll and cursor support to your I/O interface.
+- [x] Add scroll and cursor support to your I/O interface.
-- Add colors support to your I/O interface.
+- [x] Add colors support to your I/O interface.
-- Add helpers like printf / printk in order to print information / debug easily.
+- [x] Add helpers like printf / printk in order to print information / debug easily.
-- Handle keyboard entries and print them.
+- [x] Handle keyboard entries and print them.
-- Handle different screens, and keyboard shortcuts to switch easily between then.
+- [] Handle different screens, and keyboard shortcuts to switch easily between then.

-**Done**

-- [x] Scroll
-- [x] Colors
-- [x] printf / printk
-- [x] keyboard

 # Compile